fossabot/youtube-dl-helper/readme.md

 # requirements

+*develping:*

 view requirements.txt - make sure you have ffmpeg in your systems PATH or in the same folder

+*running:*

+Either compile yourself using Pyinstaller or grab the latest release from the release section

 # screenshots
 ![Image of project](https://i.imgur.com/6ZizI7t.png)